ArnCLAUDEL/projet-agilite/README.md

 But the Resistance has been exposed.
-As the V Cycle imposes the dominance of its space fleet and monopolises all the construction ressources, the Resistance’s wise Jedi Masters and their loyal Padawans look for a partner to produce spaceships, one that is not ally of the Republic…
+As the V Cycle imposes the dominance of its space fleet and monopolises all the construction ressources, the Resistance’s wise Jedi Masters and their loyal Padawans look for a partner to produce spaceships, one that is not ally of the V Cycle…

 The NASA, a peaceful Terran organisation led by the erudite Dr. Alex, responds to their call for help and decides to set up a training center that will issue certification of piloting its